 And Barcelona has historically embraced innovation, from the art of Picasso to the architecture of Gaudi to the dazzling soccer improvisation of Lionel Messi.
 By opposing sharing economy startups, Barcelona rejects this legacy and moves in the wrong direction.

 Spain’s decision to strong-arm Airbnb and Uber is an unnecessary, self-inflicted economic wound, given that Spain’s gross domestic product is still struggling to recover to levels prior to the global financial crisis.
 The country’s population has grown 19 percent since 1996, but the number of taxis in the Spanish capital has remained relatively unchanged.
+Meanwhile, stimulating jobs is no small consideration, given that Spain’s unemployment rate sits stubbornly above 22 percent.

 In July, Uber announced that its legal battle for authorization to operate in Spain had been referred to the European Court of Justice, though a decision isn’t expected from the ECJ before the autumn of 2016.
 Uber’s chief EU lobbyist Mark MacGann told TechCrunch he’s hopeful that taking the case out of local hands in Spain will give the company a result more in keeping with the EU’s larger ambitions for a more digital society.